 Thanks for everyone participating in the BackHub private beta.
 We received a lot of useful feedback and many suggestions for improvement.Read more …

-We have been using GitHub over two years now and it has become a linchpin in our project development process.
-GitHub is the place where we communicate, from epics and stories to actual tasks, from product specifications to the definition of done.
+Since we started using GitHub, it has become a linchpin in our project development process.
+GitHub is the place where we communicate everything from epics and stories to actual tasks, from product specifications to the definition of done.

-Considering that all our business value is in the cloud, placed in a proprietary system we can’t control, we needed a program that would give us additional safety to preserve our work.
-We could install GitHub Enterprise on our own servers but it’s just not profitable for a small team like us.
+Considering that all our business value is in the cloud, placed in a proprietary system we can’t control, we greatly value a program that gives us additional safety to preserve our work.
+And although we could install GitHub Enterprise on our own servers, it’s not cost-effective for us.

-There are many solutions for backups out there, but most of them can’t backup private repositories and none of them are able to restore backups properly.
+There are many solutions for backups, but most of them can’t backup private repositories, and none of them are able to restore backups properly.

 Besides the code itself, there is also metadata around a repository.
 For us, this is almost as valuable, since we use metadata to write our stories and tasks (using milestones and issues).
-Milestones, issues and comments don’t have versioning, hence principally everyone on the team or with access to our repository could delete valuable information.
+Milestones, issues and comments lack versioning, however, so anyone on the team or with access to our repository could delete valuable information.
 That`s why we needed a solution that not only backs up code, but all the metadata associated with it.

-Backups of all the value, repository and metadata, gives you peace of mind and keeps you independent.
+Backups of all the value, repository and metadata, give you peace of mind and keeps you independent.

-Since we do client work, we are not only working on one big thing, but develop many small projects, deliver them and go on with the next one.
+Since we do client work, we are not only working on one big project.
+We also develop many small projects.
+After delivering a project, we go on to the next one.

-Most of these projects need very little maintenance or are handed over to an external company taking care about maintenance of the product or website.
-In this case we transfer ownership of the repository, but still want to keep a local copy of the project for the records.
+Most of these projects either need very little maintenance or are handed over to an external company that maintains the product or website.
+In this case, although we transfer ownership of the repository, we still want to keep a local copy of the project for the records.

 Metadata is not included in regular backups or local copies of a repository, yet it also contains valuable information:

-Thanks to BackHub which backs up code and all metadata associated with it, we delete such repositories on GitHub and just restore them in case we need to do maintenance or want to develop a inactive project further.
+Thanks to BackHub, which backs up code and all metadata associated with it, we can delete such repositories on GitHub and only restore them when doing maintenance or further developing an inactive project.

-Archiving inactive repositories enables you to keep your GitHub account clean and eventually save money on your plan.Read more …
+Archiving inactive repositories both keeps our GitHub account clean and saves us money on our GitHub plan.Read more …

 Today we are happy to announce BackHub Beta.
 The service we have been using and developing the last couple of month is now available for anyone.